-A large number colonial mansions had been converted to luxury boutique hotels, they were occupied by wealthy British platers, governors and high rank British civil servants in the past.
+A large number of colonial mansions had been converted to luxury boutique hotels, they were occupied by wealthy British planters, governors and high rank British civil servants in the past.
 These luxurious properties are now converted to hotels with upgraded facilities and amenities.
-Among boutique hotels are ancestral homes, tea state bungalows, or family-owned sea-side hideaways, which have been transformed to caters to an exclusive clientele.
+Among boutique hotels are ancestral homes, tea state bungalows, or family-owned sea-side hideaways, which have been transformed to cater to an exclusive clientele.

 Most of the boutique hotels have suites and some of the hotels even have rooms and they are equipped with telephone, pipe music, Wi-Fi internet, air-conditioning, minibars, cable TV, Jacuzzi, herbal massage, spa, en suite spa treatment, swimming pool, gym, according to the standard of the hotel.
 Some boutique hotels are not equipped with sophisticated gadgets and they are meant to offer a calm and quiet atmosphere for relaxation with unparalleled surroundings and atmosphere.

-Some of the boutique resorts of Sri Lanka are managed by foreign hotels chains E.g. the Amanwella and Amangalle are two properties managed by Aman group of hotels while Galle Fort, a super-luxury property is under the management of Amaya group.
-These properties, which are under the foreign managements have taken the clue from neighbouring Asian countries such as Malaysia, Singapore and Thailand.
-Locally managed boutique hotels such as Saman villas have also embraced the characteristics of foreign managements while creating a unique brand of boutique hotels.
+Some of the boutique resorts of Sri Lanka are managed by foreign hotel chains E.g. the Amanwella and Amangalle are two properties managed by the Aman group of hotels while Galle Fort, a super-luxury property is under the management of the Amaya group.
+These properties, which are under foreign management have taken the clue from neighbouring Asian countries such as Malaysia, Singapore and Thailand.
+Locally managed boutique hotels such as Saman villas have also embraced the characteristics of foreign management while creating a unique brand of boutique hotels.

 Making use of exceptionally beautiful locations in Sri Lanka the mingled inheritance of the local and colonial traditions, the ample selection of local timber, design and styles coupled with Sri Lankan hospitality and friendliness has come out with a unique brand of boutique hotels.